 Editor's Note 14: No other SL changes proposed for now.
-Could have SL_CC0:Idle receive the Send Phy Test Function request and transmit the address frame, then transition to a new SL_CC state to wait for AF_ACK.
+Could have SL_CCO:Idle receive the Send Phy Test Function request (from the application client parsing the diagnostic page or otherwise deciding it wants to send it) and transmit the address frame, then transition to a new SL_CC state to wait for AF_ACK.
 After AF_ACK is received or a timeout, transition to a new SL_CC state to wait for START_PHY_TEST or REJECT_PHY_TEST.
 This would keep SL_CC from parsing new address frames after the test has begun.
+Also, not sending SL_CC into a new state during the test function (incoming requests).